Carolyn Fields is a lifelong learner, musician, author, world traveler, truth enthusiast, and all-around bon vivant.

-12 Budget-Friendly, Cheap, or Free Ways to Celebrate Valentine’s Day
+12 Ways to Celebrate Valentine's Day on a Budget

 Still, St. Valentine’s Day didn’t become a celebration of romantic love until much, much later.
 Many point to “The Parliament of Fowls,” a poem written around 1375 by the English poet Geoffrey Chaucer.
 In this work, he links the tradition of courtly love to the celebration of the St. Valentine’s festival.